 She has travelled overseas and nannied in England for a few months before deciding to come back to NZ and study Primary Teaching at Canterbury University.
 After graduation she moved up to Hamilton to study disability and inclusion studies at Waikato University, while relief primary teaching.

-She lives with her partner and cat in Hamilton, and in her free time enjoys relaxing at home, coaching and playing netball, and spending time with her and her partner’s family.
+She lives with her husband and cat in Hamilton, and in her free time enjoys relaxing at home, coaching and playing netball, and spending time with her family.

 Regional Programmes Coordinator – Wellington